chimera-linux/cports/Packaging.md

 They are not required to fully pass tests in either category; tests are run but they may be disabled on per-template basis.

-Tier 3 targets will receive packages from `main` only (the goal is to have the full set built, but not 100% necessary).
-Test suites are not required to pass and not run.
-Any `contrib` packages must be built on the user machine.
-Additionally, tier 3 targets do not block updates.
-Support is on fully community basis.
+Tier 3 is like tier 2, but it is not required to be complete in either `main` or `contrib`, and is not required to pass tests.
+Tests are still run for informational purposes, but their results are ignored (i.e. assuming a pass regardless of the actual outcome).
+Breakage in tier 3 targets does not block updating packages, and support is entirely on community basis.

-Tier 4 targets have profiles but are completely unsupported.
-Fixes are accepted from the community.
+Tier 4 targets receive only `main` packages.

+There may also be untiered targets.
+Those are all that have a profile present but are not listed here.
+Those do not receive any binary packages but are still allowed to live in the source repository (and patches are accepted for them).
+The community may provide their own binary repos, but the project will not host any such infrastructure.

 **Tier 1 targets:**